FireFreezer630/Fronix-AI/readme.md

 - Type your message in the input field at the bottom of the chat window
 - Press Enter or click the send button to send your message
 - Use Shift+Enter for a new line without sending
+- Upload files directly in the chat:
+  - Click the upload button or drag and drop files
+  - Supports images and PDF documents
+  - Preview uploaded files before sending
+  - Remove uploaded files if needed

 ### Web Search